liferay/liferay-docs/develop/tutorials/articles/330-modularity-and-osgi/99-learning-more-about-osgi.markdown

     -   [Tutorials](http://enroute.osgi.org/book/150-tutorials.html): For
         hands-on experience with OSGi modules and Declarative Services.

-Developers ready to dive deep into OSGi should read the OSGi specifications.
+If you're ready to dive deep into OSGi, read the OSGi specifications.
 They're well-written and provide comprehensive details on all that OSGi offers.
 [*The OSGi Alliance OSGi Compendium: Release 6*](https://osgi.org/download/r6/osgi.cmpn-6.0.0.pdf) specifies the following services that @product-ver@ leverages extensively.